 Very few-absent: garnet.

-.Petrographic Group 2: very low to low grade metamorphic rocks (phyllites)
+Petrographic Fabric 2: very low to low grade metamorphic rocks (phyllites)

-Muestra DSF277.
+Sample DSF277.

-Matrix: 77%.
+Micromass: 77%.
 Brown to reddish brown color in plane polarized light.
 Optically inactive in crossed polars.

 Porosity: 3%.
 Few porosity with relatively scarse mesovughs and mesovesicles.

 Inclusions: 20%.
 From equant to elongate, and from angular to subrounded (although with a main subrounded tendency).
 Double to open spaced, moderately to well sorted.
 Grain size distribution of the inclusions is bimodal.
-The coarse fraction (1.25-0.25 mm) is relatively abundant, mainly in the medium-coarse sand fraction.
+The coarse fraction (1.25-0.25 mm) is relatively abundant, mainly in the medium-coarse sand size.
 The fine fraction (0.25-0.01 mm) is abundant, particularly in the fraction under 0.10 mm (silt and very fine sand).

 Coarse fraction: 1.25-0.25 mm.

-Predominant: fragments of metamorphic rocks rich in mica and, to a lesser extent, quartz, especially meta-pelitic and meta-psammitic rocks with low to very low degree of metamorphism, probably derived from phyllites ; sometimes with bands of opaque inclusions (carbonaceous phyllite).
+Predominant: fragments of metamorphic rocks rich in mica and, to a lesser extent, quartz, especially meta-pelitic and meta-psammitic rocks with low to very low degree of metamorphism, probably derived from phyllites ; sometimes with bands of opaque inclusions (graphitic phyllite).
 Fragments possibly derived from schist are also observed in a lower frequency.
 Eq.-el., sa.-r. (generally sr.), <1.25 mm, normally in the medium and coarse sand fractions.

 Common: polycrystalline quartz /quartzite.
 Eq.-el., a.-sr., <0.80 mm.